sparkyb/pype/readme.txt

 document properly.

 #------------------------------------ FAQ ------------------------------------
+Bookmarked Paths:
+Everyone will surely notice the menu for bookmarked paths.
+This menu allows you to edit and access bookmarked paths with relative ease.
+All it really does is remember the paths you tell it to, and when you use one of the hotkeys or menu items, it will change the current working directory to that new path.
+If you attempt to open a file immediately afterwards, the open dialog will seek to the path of the just used bookmark.
+Nifty eh?
+I like to think of it as being able to have 'projects' without having to specify a project file.
+I hate project files.

 Find/Replace dialogs:
 One big thing to note is how the find and find/replace dialogs work.
 For those of you who are annoyed with one's normal inability to enter in things